Art & Poetry

 Brandishing your name as bait,

-Luring investments in naïve idolatry.
+Luring investments in naive idolatry.

-Aspiring beyond clearance rack compromises
+Aspiring beyond clearance rack compromises,

-Seduced by a gilded construction
+Seduced by a gilded construction,

 I championed your promise.